picturamundi/www-andrewszobody/README.md

 ## Change home page wallpaper

-The current image for the home page wallpaper can be found in the `/artwork` folder.
-Remove this image file by placing it in the `/inactive` sub-folder, then add your new wallpaper image to the `/artwork folder`.
+The current image for the home page wallpaper can be found in the `/wallpaper` folder.
+Remove this image file by placing it in the `/inactive` sub-folder, then add your new wallpaper image to the `/wallpaper` folder.

 The wallpaper image must be a file with the `.jpeg` extension (not `.jpg`), must have an aspect ratio of either 4:3 (landscape), 3:4 (portrait), or 1:1, and be named according to its ratio, like so: